Manhattan Spousal Support Lawyer

 The state of New York has guidelines for determining the appropriate amount of a spousal support, often referred to as “alimony,” to award.
 The formula relies on the financial documentation that both parties provide to the court.

 Our reliable spousal support attorney in Manhattan will help you craft an agreement that works as well as possible initially.
 Should your soon to be ex-spouse later breach that contract, we are ready to work tirelessly to make sure everyone follows the agreement.
 The Levoritz Law Firm will stand by your side.
-Call us at (718) 942-4004 for a free consultation.
+Call us at (718) 942-4004 for a consultation.

 How New York Spousal Support Law Works